EdAnalytics18/retail-analytics-BI-system-project/analytics/README.md

 ---

-### `metrics_definitions.md`
+### `data_catalog.md`
-Provides a **formal data catalog** for the Core (Gold) layer, documenting:
+Provides a formal data catalog for the Core (Gold) layer, documenting fact and dimension tables, column definitions, analytical grain, and table purpose to support consistent understanding and trustworthy use of the data model.
-- Dimension and fact tables
-- Column names, data types, and descriptions
-- Table purpose and analytical grain

-This catalog serves as a **single source of truth** for understanding the analytical data model and supports:
-- Faster onboarding for analysts
-- Correct metric usage
-- Strong data governance and documentation standards

 ---